 Fresh saffron is not the same as fresh produce.
 Saffron threads are not sold right after being plucked from the saffron flower.
 Saffron threads need to be properly dehydrated to avoid mold and to prolong its shelf life.
-Once the dehydration process is complete then the saffron is ready to be sold and it can be sold as a fresh saffron for up to one year.
+Once the dehydration process is complete then the saffron is ready to be sold and it can be sold as fresh saffron for up to one year.
 So, the definition of fresh saffron is the following:

 Majority of online saffron sellers use the term "fresh saffron" to describe "quality of saffron" and they do not necessarily mean that their saffron is less than a year old.
 On this site, fresh saffron means that the saffron is less than a year old.

-There are no visual clues to identify fresh saffron from a saffron that is stored properly for few years.
+There are no visual clues to identify fresh saffron from saffron that is stored properly for a few years.
 Some sellers are claiming that fresh saffron can be identified by the bright orange color on the tip of saffron threads.
 This is not a sufficient sign of fresh saffron since we can show you three-year-old saffron threads that have orange color tips.
 If you are searching to buy saffron that is less than a year old you only have two options :

 1- trust the sellers claim that their saffron is

 2- buy saffron packages that have crop year date on them.

 At Sahar Saffron, you do not need to take our word for it.
 All our packages have a crop year date.

 Look at the color of the saffron threads.
 They should be red.
 The darker the color red is the stronger the saffron’s coloring strength is.
 As the saffron gets older or exposed to sunlight the red color starts fading away and eventually the threads look bleached and will have a pale orange color.

 Look at the color of saffron threads.
 If the threads have a pale orange color, then the saffron is useless and you will be disappointed with the results.